Comorbid Conditions Therapy: Therapy for Overlapping Symptoms in St. Petersburg, Florida, and PSYPACT States

 • Individuals who suspect they are neurodivergent (showing ADHD or AuDHD traits) while navigating anxiety or mood symptoms

-Initially, I spend time getting to know how your symptoms show up and interact.
-This allows me to create a more effective treatment plan.
+Initially, I spend time getting to know how your symptoms show up, interact, and influence each other.
+This allows me to create a more effective treatment plan moving forward.

 Q: Can This Help Me If Nothing Else Has?

 A: Potentially!
 I often work with individuals who haven’t connected with past therapy experiences.
-By addressing overlapping symptoms together, we can create a more cohesive path forward.
+They either feel like their therapist didn't "get" them, or they feel like only a small part of their issue was addressed.
+My training and experience truly allows me to consider every aspect of my client, enabling us to create a more cohesive path forward.
 If you’re ready for a more personalized approach to healing, reach out today to get started!

 Working with the Overlap